-Loma Linda University Health is excited to expand our neuropathy treatment services with the opening of our new Neuropathic Therapy Center in late Spring 2017.
-The Neuropathic Therapy Center will serve your patients with peripheral neuropathy induced by chemotherapy, diabetes and other causes, avascular necrosis, sickle cell, vestibular disorders, or idiopathic pain syndrome.
+Loma Linda University Health has expanded neuropathy treatment services with the opening of our new Neuropathic Therapy Center in 2017.
+The Neuropathic Therapy Center serves patients with peripheral neuropathy induced by chemotherapy, diabetes and other causes, avascular necrosis, sickle cell, vestibular disorders, or idiopathic pain syndrome.

-Operated in cooperation with Loma Linda University, the Neuropathic Therapy Center will be conveniently located in remodeled space in the Professional Plaza adjacent to Loma Linda University Health’s East Campus location.
+Operated in cooperation with Loma Linda University, the Neuropathic Therapy Center is located in the Professional Plaza adjacent to Loma Linda University Health’s East Campus location.

 Your patients will receive outstanding treatment in our new facility, with first-class experiences to patients throughout the course of treatment.